 Attendance is taken every class.
-It is important that you attend every session to work on in-class lab exercises and prepare for Blackboard assignments.
-If the material is covered in class, there is a high probability it will be a question on the Blackboard assignment.
+It is important that you attend every session to work on in-class lab.
 In addition, there will be a short lecture at the beginning of every session.
 I encourage you to ask questions and participate in discussions during this time.
-As a reminder, class participation constitutes 20% of the final lab grade.
+As a reminder, class participation constitutes 30% of the final lab grade.
 Please adhere to the following guidelines during class sessions: